 A vibrantly pink cherry whipped cream makes this layer cake perfect for Valentine's Day.
 The whipped cream is flavored with powdered freeze-dried cherries, which have the added benefit of acting as a stabilizer.
 As for the cake itself, you can flavor it with either natural or Dutch-process cocoa—the former will emphasize the dessert's fruitiness while the latter adds a pleasant earthiness.

 If layer cakes seem a bit too involved for a weeknight meal, this rich chocolate sheet cake is just the ticket (and you'll still have plenty of leftovers).
 Slathered with hot fudge and topped with crunchy pecans, it gets added complexity and notes of toffee from the addition of some malted milk powder.

 Just because your valentine has dietary restrictions doesn't mean you can't make them an indulgent dessert.
 This gluten- and dairy-free cake gets a light crumb from a mixture of white rice flour and potato starch and a rich chocolate flavor from cocoa powder and brewed coffee.
 The coconut buttercream is ultra-easy—and extremely delicious—because we make it with marshmallow crème.

 A little more complex than your average chocolate cake, this flourless torte gets a deep, earthy flavor from chestnut purée and a shot of bourbon.
 There's chopped dark chocolate, too, but we don't use too much because we don't want to overpower the mild chestnuts.
-You have two options for serving the torte: at room temperature it is almost as soft as a mousse, and when it's chilled it turns dense and fudgy.
+You have two options for serving the torte: At room temperature, it is almost as soft as a mousse.
+When it's chilled, it turns dense and fudgy.

 Making a baked cheesecake is an exercise in patience—not only does it need about an hour in the oven, but it takes a good eight hours to set.
 No-bake cheesecakes take less time and are just as delicious, if a little denser.
 This simple chocolate cheesecake features a chocolate cookie crust and a filling of cream cheese, sour cream, and bittersweet chocolate.